muesli/beehive/README.md

 in our Wiki.

 Connecting those bees with each other let's you create immensly useful agents.
-For example you can setup Beehive to:
+For example you could setup Beehive to:
 * Re-post tweets on your Tumblr blog
 * Forward incoming chat messages to your email account
 * Turn on the heating system if the temperature drops below a certain value